 - Understand the personal goals of senior leaders – understand the core strategic priorities for leaders and align and ladder sustainability projects into these.
 For example, a chief technical officer is interested in innovation, while a chief financial officer will look at revenue maximization and cost saving.

-- Underpin projects with materiality – include stakeholders from across the business in a materiality analysis to ensure that you have a strategic direction behind new sustainability initiatives and pilots, and provide evidence that the ideas you are driving relate to areas that are priorities for your business (see our content on materiality).
+- Underpin projects with materiality – include stakeholders from across the business in a materiality analysis to ensure that you have a strategic direction behind new sustainability initiatives and pilots, and provide evidence that the ideas you are driving relate to areas that are priorities for your business.
 Getting stakeholders involved early in the process is likely to ensure a smoother transition from project inception to delivery.

 Peripheral to these ‘success factors’, our table considered a number of other areas should be kept in mind to ensure a sustainability-related idea reaches heady heights of success: